All Episodes

 That's all you can use to spend in this country.

-And I promise you, once the regulators decide they've had enough of Bitcoin, they'll do the same thing it they did to Napster.
+And I promise you, once the regulators decide they've had enough of Bitcoin, they'll do the same thing they did to Napster.

 All right, stay right there.

-Bill Lako's with us.
+Bill Laco is with us.

-Uh I'm more risk averse than he would like.
+I'm more risk-averse than he would like.

-as we continue, Bill Lako is with Hensler and Associates, and I've known these financial guys.
+All right, as we continue, Bill Laco is with Hensler and Associates.

-Um I guess the most important thing is uh if for the people that that get worried when we have this these disruptions in the stock market.
+I guess the most important thing is if for the people that get worried when we have these disruptions in the stock market, what is your advice to them?

 Just keep doing whatever your plan was.

-The the people who end up really making huge mistakes are the ones that don't follow the plan that they put in place because they get scared.
+The people who end up really making huge mistakes are the ones that don't follow the plan that they put in place because they get scared.

-Well, uh I could just assure you, unless you think this country is going down the tubes, and when I say down the tubes, I mean we're gonna be speaking a different language.
+Well, I could just assure you, unless you think this country is going down the tubes, and when I say down the tubes, I mean we're going to be speaking a different language, then I'm not really worried about McDonald's going out of business.

 I'm not worried about Disney going out of business.